Living in Free Union, VA | Toby Beavers Realtor Guide

 Always time your commute at peak times to be sure the drive fits your needs.

-Amenities and everyday services
+Amenities and Everyday Services

-Free Union is rural, so day to day conveniences vary by how far you are willing to travel.
+Free Union is rural, so day-to-day conveniences vary by how far you are willing to travel.

-For full service needs most residents drive into Charlottesville or nearby Earlysville for groceries, medical care, and shopping.
-Key amenities within a short drive include:
+For full-service needs, most residents drive into Charlottesville or nearby Earlysville for groceries, medical care, and shopping.

 • Grocery stores and markets in Earlysville and Charlottesville.